mmcil/SmartGovernment/README.md

 - Communication & Media
 - Inspection & Audit

+## Development
+This project which will be written in Javascript.

 ## Contributing
-Feel free to point out any faults in the system as it will help to improve it.
+Feel free to point out any faults in the any of the systems as it will help to improve them.

 ## Supporting
 You can support this free and open source software by: